reasonml-old/reason-react/documentation.md

 let render {props, refSetter} => <div ref=(refSetter getRef) />;
 ```

 Rehydrate ref only accept callbacks.
-The string `ref` from Reactjs is a deprecated feature, which couldn't be easily removed due to the lack of types in JS.
+The string `ref` from ReactJS is a deprecated feature, which couldn't be easily removed due to the lack of types in JS.

 TODO: ref-related helpers (in another section.
 Refer to that section here).

 #### `instanceVars`
-Occasionally, Reactjs components are used to store instance properties, e.g. `timeoutID`, `subscriptions`, `isMounted`.
+Occasionally, ReactJS components are used to store instance properties, e.g. `timeoutID`, `subscriptions`, `isMounted`.
 We support this pattern.

 ```reason
 type instanceVars = {mutable intervalID: option int};